BeamMW/docs-gitbook/desktop/settings.md

 Your Beam wallet constantly monitors the blockchain and synchs new data with your wallet as soon as it records on the blockchain.
 If you suspect that your wallet balance, transaction, or UTXO status is not up to date, you can always rescan your wallet to sync with the blockchain.

 You can earn small amounts of Beam from the Beam Community Faucet.
 If you expect to receive Offline Beam payments regularly, we recommend using your Beam wallet's Public Offline address.
-Public Offline addresses differ from Regular wallet addresses in that your Public Offline address never expires.&#x20;
+Public Offline addresses differ from Regular wallet addresses in that your Public Offline address never expires.

 However, an address that never expires means less privacy and more transparency.
 It will be possible (however unlikely) to trace your Public Offline addresses transaction history!
 We strongly recommend that public offline addresses be used only for receiving donations or for charity organizations.